 On August 20th, Citizenship and Immigration Canada released Operational Bulletin 232 – Live-in Caregiver Program: Revised in Canada Medical Examination Procedures.
 Operational Bulletin 232 provided guidance regarding an amendment to the Immigration and Refugee Protection Regulations that then Conservative Government of Canada made in 2010.
 The amendments introduced a new s.
 30(1)(g) to IRPR, which then read:

 30(1)(g) A foreign national who has applied for permanent resident status and is a member of the live-in caregiver class is not required to submit to a medical examination under subsection (1).

 Section 30(1)(g) of IRPR applied only to live-in caregivers, and medical examinations for family members remained unchanged.
 It also did not affect the initial overseas examination to qualify for a work permit as a live-in caregiver.

-However, while a medical examination is not required, an officer does have the discretion to order one.
-Operational Bulletin 232 specifies how this discretion should be exercised.
-The Bulletin states:
+However, while medical examinations for live-in caregivers not required, officers did have the discretion to require that a live-in caregiver one.
+Operational Bulletin 232 specified how this discretion was to be exercised.
+The Bulletin stated: